Development in Norwegians' use of CAM, 2012-

 How do Norwegians' use of complementary and alternative medicine (CAM) and dietary supplements develop over time?
 How is their health developing, and how do their costs for this develop?
 What differences can be seen between the most recent survey and the older ones?
 Do we see any patterns or trends?

 This article provides answers to these questions, as they have been measured in NAFKAMs population survey every two years since 2012.
 Changes are presented in percentage points (pp), Norwegian kroner (NOK) and in percentage, expressing the differences between the most recent survey and the previous one; as well as between the newest and the oldest (2012).
+The data were analyzed by Agnete E. Kristoffersen at NAFKAM, who also authored this report together with Ola Lillenes.

 The reports from each of the editions are publically available, and can be found here: 2022 - 2020 - 2018 - 2016 - 2014 - 2012.